DellProSupportGse/Tools/README.md

    Transcript Logging: C:\ProgramData\Dell\DART

    Use -IgnoreChecks:$True to install updates without suspending cluster node or enabling storage maintenance mode for Azure Stack HCI
-   Use -IgnoreVersion:$True to force DART to allow installation of Dell updates on AX 23H2+ nodes.

    Use -IgnoreVersion:$True to ignore the block for for 23H2 prior to the cluster deployment